-Please navigate to the following registry path, do the changes as mentioned below, and export registry Or prepare a registry file (.reg) with the help of this blog post and test it.
+Please navigate to the following registry path, do the changes mentioned below, export the registry Or prepare a registry file (.reg) with the help of this blog post and test it.

-The below registry key is applicable only for current user not on machine level.
+The registry key below is applicable only for the current users, not the machine level.

 Once the changes have been saved and will take effect after you Sign out or Restart your computer.